xibosignage/xibo-manual/source/en/media_module_googletraffic.md

 This module requires a valid internet connection on the Player in order to function.

+## Configuration

+The Google Traffic module must be configured with a Google Maps API key before use.
+There are two types of keys - standard and premium.
+The [Get a Key](https://developers.google.com/maps/documentation/javascript/get-api-key) documentation describes the process and differences between the keys.

+Once a key is obtained it should be entered on the Module Settings Form (CMS -> Modules Page).

+Until an API key is entered the Widget will not render in the Layout Designer or the Player, although you can still add the Widget to your Layouts.

 ## Terms

 The Google Maps API terms of use must be read and understood before using this module.
 At